 Statistical analysis

-The chi-squared test and Student’s t-test were applied to determine differences in clinical characteristics between IOM and non-intraocular metastasis (NIOM) groups.
+The chi-squared test and Student’s t-test were applied to determine differences in clinical characteristics between the IOM and non-intraocular metastasis (NIOM) groups.
 Subsequently, binary logistic regression analysis was conducted to confirm potential risk factors of IOM.
 In addition, receiver operating characteristic curves were plotted, and area under the curve (AUC) values were used to evaluate the accuracy in predicting IOM.
-P values less than 0.05 was considered statistically significant.
+P values less than 0.05 were considered statistically significant.
 SPSS17.0 software (SPSS; IBM Corp, United States) or Excel 2016 software (Excel; Microsoft Corp, United States) were used for all statistical analyses in this study.

 RESULTS